trombik/jekyll-site-info.mkrsgh.org/hotel/policy.md

 If you will arrive late, after 20:00, please let us know in advance.

-### Children

-TBW

-### Damage to hotel property

-TBW

 ### Pets

-TBW
+Pets are not allowed.
+Service dogs are welcome.
+We do not charge for a service dog.
+We follow the following rules:

+- Not petting the service dog
+- Speaking to or teasing the service dog
+- No feeding the service dog

+If you stay with a service dog, please kindly contact us in advance.

 ### Visitors

 Visitors are allowed from 9:00 to 19:00.
 All visitors must identify themselves by showing us ID or passport.
+Visitors are not allowed in work areas (see [our policies at the makerspace](../makerspace/policy).

 ### Lost and found

 We keep found items for one week.
 If we know your contact, we try our best to contact you.
-After that period, TBW

 ### No discriminations